nikivasan/20-21PolicingLabResearchProject/Spring2021/README.md

 divided the numbers by per 1000 arrests, which we also removed to determine if a decrease in the use-of-force rate was attributed to an increase in arrests.
 Ultimately, the goal of this research was largely discovery and in service of extending the research on this topic.

+*Code and Analysis pending approval for public viewing*